Satish Jain: Early life

-Satish Jain is married to Meenal Jain, who studied engineering and is an artist by profession.
-The couple have two children, Dhwanit and Kartika.
-Satish practices Raja Yoga meditation.
+Satish Jain is married to Meenal Jain.
+The couple have two children.

 Education and professional life

 Bachelors

 Satish Jain completed his bachelor's degree in Engineering from College of Engineering, Pune.

 Masters

-Satish Jain has a MBA from IIM Bangalore.
+Satish Jain has an MBA from IIM Bangalore.

 Finance Industry

 Jain worked in the finance industry for 18 years prior to involvement in politics.
 He worked with HDFC Mutual Fund as a portfolio manager and with Morgan Stanley as an Executive Director.